Operational Best Practices for CIS AWS Foundations Benchmark v1.4 Level 1 - AWS Config

 access-keys-rotated

-The credentials are audited for authorized devices, users, and processes by ensuring IAM access keys are rotated as per organizational policy.
+The credentials are audited for authorized devices, users, and processes by ensuring IAM access keys are rotated as specified by the organizational policy.
 Changing the access keys on a regular schedule is a security best practice.
 It shortens the period an access key is active and reduces the business impact if the keys are compromised.
 This rule requires an access key rotation value (Config Default: 90).
 The actual value should reflect your organization's policies.

 1.15 Ensure users Receive Permissions Only Through Groups